 In 2017 Gypsy joined Project AWE’s team as a research assistant for the internship program.
 She has subsequently taken on an important position as Project Specialist.

 Mauricio Oviedo Salazar received his masters in Religious Studies, with a specialization in Western Esotericism from the University of Amsterdam.
 He earned a BA in Art History, from the University of Costa Rica.
 His current research focuses on Renaissance Art, mainly 15th century art in Italy, and its role in the history of culture of the period.
 Mauricio has a number of publications in peer reviewed-journals, such as ‘La historia del arte como ciencia: La inserción de Imre Lakatos en la definición de la disciplina’, published by Revista de Filosofía (Universidad Complutense de Madrid), 41, 1 (2016) and ‘La profecía del diluvio de 1524: la astrología como herramienta fundamental para una comprensión política y celestial de la naturaleza en la Alemania del siglo XVI’, in Revista de Filosofía (Universidad de Costa Rica), 54, 140 (2015).
 Mauricio has also presented papers in a series of international conferences, the last ones being ‘A Deviant Annunciation?
 The Case of Cosmè Tura’, presented at the ESSWE 6, in Erfurt (2017), and ‘The E-Series Tarocchi: a visual representation for a theory of knowledge?’, at the 6th Scientiae, in Padua (2017).

-Expressing the beauty and controversy of the world around him Artist and Filmmaker Dario Mellado has carved out a strong presence in L.A.’s underground art scene.
+Dario Mellado is an artist, filmmaker, and producer.
 Mellado’s work includes a twenty-year ongoing study of “America’s Decaying Suburban Experience”.
 He focuses on the post second world war suburban explosion and it’s environmental, social, and spiritual implications.
 Mellado’s background in social activism including work coordinating the Independent Living Program in the San Fernando Valley (a vocational and counseling program for “at risk youth” and foster children) and time spent as a Vocational Counselor and Advocate for teens with Autism and Asperger’s solidified Mellado’s idea and use of an art’s function as an influential “tool for social change”.
 His recent documentary “Nuclear Cowboys” addresses environmental concerns and raises awareness of local health crises.